-All medicine can heal or harm and, while our products contain only cannabidiol (CBD) and not tetrahydrocannabinol (THC), it is important to understand the potential risks associated with cannabis as the laws and regulations change for medical and recreational use.
+All medicine can heal or harm and, while our products contain only skin conditioning cannabidiol (CBD) and not tetrahydrocannabinol (THC), it is important to understand the potential risks associated with cannabis as the laws and regulations change for medical and recreational use.

 In partial thanks to a near-long century prohibition, patients rarely understand the various compounds and complexity of this ancient plant, raising legitimate questions and concerns.
 Is it safe?
 Can I overdose on it?
 What’s the difference between medical marijuana and THC?
 What’s the difference between cbd overdose and THC overdose?
 The questions are endless.